viniciuspinatti/bookshelf/README.md

 # bookshelf
-A simples application to train Vue, Vuetify and Vuex
+A simples application to train Vue, Vuetify and Vuex.
+You don't need a database, everything is in front-end.

 ## Project setup
 ```